gguibon/SRCMF-nlp-api/README.md

 # Usage for training

+You first need to put the file "libwapiti.so" into /lib.
+Then:

 ```
 java -Xmx6G -jar srcmf-nlp-{version}.jar 1on1 -train [conll path] -wapitimodel [output model path] -matemodel [output model path]
 ```

 # Usage for testing

+You first need to put the file "libwapiti.so" into /lib.
+Then:

 ```
 java -Xmx6G -jar srcmf-nlp-{version}.jar 1on1 -test [conll path] -output [file path]
 ```

 # Usage for training and testing in the same time

+You first need to put the file "libwapiti.so" into /lib.
+Then:

 ```
 java -Xmx6G -jar srcmf-nlp-{version}.jar 1on1 -train [conll path] -test [conll path] -out [file path]
 ```